All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Background and notation

-\begin{definition} An \emph{amalgamation class} is a class $\K$ of finite $\GammaL$-structures which is closed for isomorphisms and satisfies the following three conditions: \begin{enumerate} \item {\em Hereditary property:} For every $\str{A}\in \K$ and every structure $\str{B}$ with an embedding $f\colon \str B \to \str{A}$ we have $\str{B}\in \K$; \item {\em Joint embedding property:} For every $\str{A}, \str{B}\in \K$ there exists $\str{C}\in \K$ with an embeddings $f\colon \str A\to C$ and $g\colon \str B\to \str C$; \item {\em Amalgamation property:} For $\str{A},\str{B}_1,\str{B}_2\in \K$ and embeddings $\alpha_1\colon\str{A}\to\str{B}_1$, $\alpha_2\colon\str{A}\to\str{B}_2$, there is $\str{C}\in \K$ which is an amalgamation of $\str{B}_1$ and $\str{B}_2$ over $\str{A}$ with respect to $\alpha_1$ and $\alpha_2$. \end{enumerate} If the $\str{C}$ in the amalgamation property can always be chosen to be a strong amalgamation, then $\K$ is a {\em strong amalgamation class}, if it can always be chosen to be the free amalgamation, then $\K$ is a {\em free amalgamation class}. \end{definition}
+\begin{definition} An \emph{amalgamation class} is a class $\K$ of finite $\GammaL$-structures which is closed for isomorphisms and satisfies the following three conditions: \begin{enumerate} \item {\em Hereditary property:} For every $\str{B}\in \K$ and every structure $\str{A}$ with an embedding $f\colon \str A \to \str{B}$ we have $\str{A}\in \K$; \item {\em Joint embedding property:} For every $\str{A}, \str{B}\in \K$ there exists $\str{C}\in \K$ with an embeddings $f\colon \str A\to \str C$ and $g\colon \str B\to \str C$; \item {\em Amalgamation property:} For $\str{A},\str{B}_1,\str{B}_2\in \K$ and embeddings $\alpha_1\colon\str{A}\to\str{B}_1$, $\alpha_2\colon\str{A}\to\str{B}_2$, there is $\str{C}\in \K$ which is an amalgamation of $\str{B}_1$ and $\str{B}_2$ over $\str{A}$ with respect to $\alpha_1$ and $\alpha_2$. \end{enumerate} If the $\str{C}$ in the amalgamation property can always be chosen to be a strong amalgamation then $\K$ is a {\em strong amalgamation class}, if it can always be chosen to be the free amalgamation then $\K$ is a {\em free amalgamation class}. \end{definition}

 By the \Fraisse{} theorem~\cite{Fraisse1953}, relational amalgamation classes in a countable language with trivial $\GammaL$ containing only countably many members up to isomorphism correspond to countable homogeneous structures.
-This correspondence can be generalised further to languages with functions equipped with permutation groups etc. under natural conditions (e.g. every finite set needs to have a finite closure).
+By Section~\ref{sec:gamma_to_nongamma}, one can extend this to various languages equipped with a permutation group using a variant of the \Fraisse{} theorem for languages with functions or for strong substructures, see for example~\cite{EvansBonn}.